North County: Ecology

 The region has strong ties to its coastline and has made notable efforts to preserve many marine environments, including lagoons and tidal wetlands, many of those being the final few on the South Coast.
 Unlike developments in many Orange County coastal cities, the lagoons and large areas of coast have not yet been so heavily developed.
-Major lagoons and inlets lining the coast from north to south include: Oceanside Harbor, Buena Vista Lagoon, Agua Hedionda Lagoon, Batiquitos Lagoon and San Elijo Lagoon.
+Major lagoons and inlets lining the coast from north to south include: Oceanside Harbor, Buena Vista Lagoon, Agua Hedionda Lagoon, Batiquitos Lagoon, San Elijo Lagoon, and Los Peñasquitos Lagoon.

 Flora and fauna

 The lagoons provide valuable wetland habitat for many birds, reptiles, fish, and plant species.
 The waters off the coast are also very rich in species diversity, supporting large kelp forests and rocky reefs.

 Fish species included the tidewater goby, topsmelt, striped mullet, surfperch and Pacific staghorn sculpin.
 Leopard sharks forage near the lagoons, and their pups frequent the shallow rocky reefs off the coast.

 Bird species included the great blue heron, snowy plover, Ridgway's rail and least tern.
 The lagoons support various species of shorebirds, wading birds, waterfowl, raptors and diving birds.
 The number of bird species in the San Dieguito wetlands have tripled due to restoration projects by Del Mar.

-The Torrey Pine is also one of the most infamous trees in the region.
+The Torrey Pine is also one of the most famous trees in the region.

 Culture

 Recreation

-North County contains forty golf courses, including Torrey Pines, which hosted the 2008 U.S. Open.
+North County contains forty golf courses, including Torrey Pines, which hosted the 2008 and 2021 U.S. Open.
 North County is also known for its beaches, which stretch about thirty miles from Del Mar to San Onofre.
 These beaches experience a large tourist influx from June to November.
 Symbolic of North County's surf culture are the various statues proliferating the region including the Cardiff Kook in Cardiff-by-the-Sea.
 As surf culture is an integral part of North County, so is equestrian culture.
 Numerous equestrian centers, including the Del Mar Fairgrounds, Rancho Camino Equestrian Center, and San Diego Country Estates International Equestrian Center, are found in the region from Del Mar to San Diego Country Estates.

-North County is home to Southern California's only five-star and five-diamond restaurants: Addison at The Grand Del Mar, and El Bizcocho at Rancho Bernardo Inn.
+North County is home to Southern California's only five-star, five-diamond and Michelin starred restaurants: Addison at The Grand Del Mar (three Michelin stars), and El Bizcocho at Rancho Bernardo Inn.

 Fairs and shopping

 The Del Mar Fairgrounds is home to one of the most famous racetracks in the world and is the site of the annual San Diego County Fair.
-Shopping malls include the Westfield North County in Escondido and The Shoppes at Carlsbad in Carlsbad.
+Shopping malls include the North County Mall in Escondido and the Shoppes at Carlsbad in Carlsbad.
 The Cedros Design District in Solana Beach offers more than 85 shops, boutiques and galleries that specialize in antiques, handmade jewelry, unique artifacts, fine art, and more.
 Famous beaches include Moonlight Beach in Encinitas and the Oceanside Pier.